Common symptoms of CTS

 • Active movements will include movements of the neck, shoulder, elbow and wrists- examining areas of tension and reduced movement.

-• A full examination including neurological examination as well as checking pulses
+• A full examination including neurological examination as well as checking pulses.

-• The osteopath will examine the wrist, fingers, elbow, shoulder, collar bone, neck and ribs noting areas of tension and reduced movement
+• The osteopath will examine the wrist, fingers, elbow, shoulder, collar bone, neck and ribs noting areas of tension and reduced movement.

-Carpal Tunnel Syndrome Treatment
+Carpal Tunnel Syndrome Treatments

-Osteopathic and Acupuncture treatment for CTS
+Osteopathic and acupuncture treatment for CTS

 • Acupuncture can help loosen forearm muscles that contribute to CTS.

-Osteopathic Treatments are covered by Private Health Insurance
+Osteopathic Treatments Are Covered By Private Health Insurance